uzak/101/js_procedural_prog.md

 ### Object
 * An object is a collection of key value pairs.
 Keys are strings, values can be anything.
-* Also called "hashtable" or "dictionary" in other languages
+* Also called "hash table" or "dictionary" in other languages
 ```js
 > let person = {
 ...  name: "Peter",